 Plenty of land and water activities for adults and kids round out the whole experience on Nika Island.
-Children are welcome and there is a playground and kids club.
-Both couples and families tend to really appreciate the truly private beach access that makes this resort stand out.
+Children are welcome, and there is a playground and kids club.
+Both couples and families tend to appreciate the private beach access that makes this resort stand out.

 Superior - This is what we would describe as our standard category.
 These will be decent 3/4* hotels providing a really good level of service.
 We would generally expect them to be providing a little something extra, in terms of character, guest experience or facilities too.